anthonyabeo/blog/content/posts/go-rpc.md

 title: "Remote Procedure Calls in Go"
 date: 2021-09-27T13:44:57Z
-tags : ['rpc', 'go', 'vagrant'] draft : true
+tags : ['rpc', 'go', 'vagrant']
 ---

 ## Introduction
-These days most networked applications are designed a logical, self-contained, unifunctional services.
-Each service communicates with other services to perform some actions such as completing user requests.
-For example, a notification service may contact a user management service to verify the authenticity of the user.
-Such inter-service communication requires communication protocal such as REST and GraphQL.
-In this post, I want to briefly introduce another method called Remote
-Procedure Calls (RPC).
+These days most networked applications are designed as logical, self-contained, unifunctional services.
+Each service communicates with other services to complete some user request.
+For example, a notification service may contact a user management service to acquire a user's credentials before sending a notification.
+Such inter-service communication requires a communication protocol such as REST and GraphQL.
+In this post, I want to briefly introduce another method called Remote Procedure Calls (RPC).

 ### Remote Procedure Calls (RPC)
 RPC is a communication protocol that allows one service to call a function/method/procedure in another service over a network.
 Essentially, the client service encodes the function definition and potential arguments into some format and sends it over to the server service.
-The server decoded the message and executes the specified method (using the arguments) and returns a response to the client.
-There several frameworks that simplify the definition and usage of RPCs.
+The server decodes the message and executes the specified method (using the arguments) and returns an appropriate response to the client.
+There are several frameworks that simplify the definition and usage of RPCs.
 These include gRPC and Apache Thrift.
 In this post, I want to discuss a simple RPC setup using Go's RPC package.

 ### Go's RPC package
 Per the documentation, the Go RPC packages "provides access to the exported methods of an object across a network or other I/O connection".
 The methods that are made available must satisfy the following criteria: